 When it comes to investing for your future, one of the most important things you must do is to spread your money across at least two or more different asset classes.

-By asset class, we mean property, pensions, stock market, bonds etc. Basically, with investments, it’s never a good idea to put all your eggs in one basket and rely on one type to bring you a return because no one knows what might happen tomorrow.
+By asset class, we mean property, pensions, shares, bonds etc. Basically, with investments, it’s never a good idea to put all your eggs in one basket and rely on one type to bring you a return, because no one knows what might happen tomorrow.

-Just make sure that you keep an eye on your investments (just once or twice a year will do) and top them up where you can so that you are on target to have enough to retire on.
+Just make sure that you keep an eye on your investments (just once or twice a year will do) and top them up where you can, so you are on target to have enough to retire on.

 As a nation we waste a staggering £10 billion a year by paying tax we could avoid.
 Now, there is a big difference between evading tax and avoiding it.

 Tax evasion is illegal – you’re trying to wriggle out of paying tax you actually owe.
 But avoidance isn’t – it’s sensible and it simply means moving your money into places and products that are exempt from tax, or aren’t subject to as much tax.

 There are plenty of straightforward ways to cut your tax wastage, including fully utilising your ISA allowance, spreading your investments with your spouse to make the most of your income tax and capital gains tax allowances, making a will and loads more.